Suniron/simple-vuejs-test/Readme.md

 # Simple Vue.js App

-This is an extremely simple Vue.js app to do my first experience with this framework 🥼🧪.
+This is an extremely simple Vue.js app to do my first experience with this framework, from scratch 🥼🧪.